pinobatch/little-things-nes/convergence/README.md

 Use this ROM to test the convergence of your monitor.

-The test is 1.25 KiB, but iNES format rounds that up to 16 KiB.
+The test is 1.25 KiB, which iNES format rounds up to 16 KiB.
 It may run on a minimalist devcart with 8K PRG RAM and no CHR (mapper 218) but hasn't been tested in that configuration.